 Add fresh content

-You need to add fresh perspective and information to your blog posts, and at the same time delete the outdated sections.
+You need to add fresh perspective and information to your blog posts and at the same time, delete the outdated content.

 Look for any new trends in the blog post topic you are updating.